gohilnihar07/Samsungpdtraining/README.md

        --> Gate-level simulation result,<br>
          To perform the gate level simulation we can use the same testbench which we had used for the RTL simulation because the primary input and primary outputs won't change.<br>
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/7a5d7a6d10b5a5afa81fb678b1b3fd628680dd63/DAY%204/Ternary_operator_mux_gtkwave_GLS_.v..jpg"> <br><br>
-	So as we can see our gate-level simulation result is the same as the RTL simulation, so everything is fine.<br><br>
+	So as we can see our gate-level simulation result is the same as the RTL simulation, so everything is fine.<br><br><br>
  Example 2,<br>